 For you to be able to understand all the errors and actions reported by dmaudit, you must understand the valid BFID set states.
-Figure 2-2 on page 13, shows the five states a BFID set can be in during its lifetime, and the arrows connecting various states show what actions cause a BFID set to progress from one state to another.
+Figure 2-1 shows the five states a BFID set can be in during its lifetime;the arrows connecting various states show what actions cause a BFID set to progress from one state to another.

-Figure 2-2 DMF BFID-set State Diagram
+Figure 2-1 DMF BFID-set State Diagram